Documentation

 hive artifact:fetch --artifact sdl --cdn.endpoint VALUE --cdn.accessToken VALUE

-For more information please refer to the CLI readme (opens in a new tab).
+For more information please refer to the CLI readme.

 CLI and GitHub Integration